e5-tu-do/lhcb_pid_resample/README.md

     python pidtool.py create_resamplers <output>

 Where  `<output>` is the directory where `grab_data` downloaded the `.root` - files.
 Like before, you can limit yourself to a selection of particle types using the `--particles` option.
 It is also possible to apply a cutstring to the downloaded data using `--cutstring <cutstring>`.
 This can for example be used to restrict the raw data to certain runs.
-Lastly, there is `--merge-magnet-orientations`, which let's you create a resamplers that combine the raw data for magUp and magDown.
+Lastly, there is `--merge-magnet-orientations`, which let's you create resamplers that combine the raw data for magUp and magDown.

 ### 4. Run the resampling
 The command